cloudera/llama/README.txt

 *Crepo* is a git repository management tool.  *Stitch* is a higher-order target definition and build system.
 You'll need to have both tools installed to build CDH.
-If you are interested in learning more about them, take a look a their top-level 'README' files on github.

-To clone both tool's git repositories...
+[TIP]
+Read the top-level 'README' files for both *Crepo* and *Stitch*

+.Cloning the stitch and crepo repositories
 ----
 $ git clone git://github.com/cloudera/stitch.git
 $ git clone git://github.com/cloudera/crepo.git